wp-plugins/fonticode/readme.txt

 This plugin <em>DOES NOT</em> add in the font families for you.
 It just makes a shortcode work.

+= Will you add a way to enqueue the fonts? =

+Maybe.
+I'm tossing the idea around, but not all fonts have the easy-to-include-ability like Font Awesome.

 = Why don't Entypo or TheNounProject work? =

 Because they use unicode, like `&#128101;` which uses a totally different span insertion.
 This requires a great deal of rejiggering on the display end for my case, and I'm just not willing to code it yet.
 If you can, I'm happy to consider adding it.